LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="MFAConfigureByAccessToken-get-">MFA Validate Access Token (GET)</h4>
  This API is used to configure the Multi-factor authentication after login by using the access token when MFA is set as optional on the LoginRadius site.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/multi-factor-authentication/mfa-validate-access-token/)

 ```java